 - A poorly working driver or a driver from some old program can lead to a dead Windows 10 freeze.

 Windows 10 Freeze because too many programs are open.

 Every program on your computer needs internal and hardware resources to function.
-If you run too many programs simultaneously, then hardware resources such as processor power and memory will run quite fast.
-The system will lag behind its tasks, resulting in the Windows 10 freezing.
+If you run too many programs simultaneously, hardware resources such as processor power and memory will run quickly.
+The system will lag behind its tasks, resulting in Windows 10 freezing.

 - Use the themes of the programs that you need at the moment.
 For example, you do not need to launch a browser with 20 tabs while still opening any games and applications.

 - You can buy a new processor and memory.
 Moving from an HHD hard drive to an SSD will give you a massive boost in performance.

 - Disable unnecessary programs in the task manager in the Startup tab.